clairep94/starling-roundup/README.md

 ## Testing

+**Note:** <br>
-Note: the test for the proxy/middleware has two failing tests because I wasn't able to figure out how to mock `ofetch`/`h3`'s `getQuery` method for the test, however in manual testing it behaves as expected.
+_The test for the proxy/middleware has two failing tests because I wasn't able to figure out how to mock `ofetch`/`h3`'s `getQuery` method for the test, however in manual testing it behaves as expected.
 All other tests should pass as expected.
-Notes on challenges around the proxy server & using Nuxt's `$fetch` will follow in the implementation notes (TODO).
+Notes on challenges around the proxy server & using Nuxt's `$fetch` are in the [implementation notes](./tech-test-notes/Day2.md)._

 ```
 npm run test